EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 This table contains entries from the journal or converted entries from the pre-2.2 netlogs.

-The properties that we want to index on or join on, or display, get processed and inserted into `JournalProperties`.
+All events we want to understand, at journal entry, their parameters are decoded and stored into `JournalProperties` table.
 Only certain journal entries are to be initially decoded and expanded and stored.

-FSDjumps get expanded into JournalFSDJumps table AND Journal Properties.
+Additionally, FSDjumps get expanded into JournalFSDJumps table AND Journal Properties.
 The reason for the second table is dB lookup speed.

 ## JournalProperties
 ```sql